tranquilit/WAPT-Documentation/source/wapt-changelog.rst

   - additional page in :guilabel:`WAPTconsole` for the consolidated view of all updates reported by hosts (WsusUpdates model);

-  - periodic Task on server to check and download newer version of :file:`wsusscan2` cab file from Microsoft (daemon/ service wapttasks);
+  - periodic task on server to check and download newer version of :file:`wsusscan2` cab file from Microsoft (daemon/ service wapttasks);

   - periodic Task on server to download missing windows updates files